 After that, mu4e

-can be configured with different things like the home directory, and shortcuts that
+can be configured with different things like the home

-should be used in emacs.
-The full configuration can be seen in my Emacs configuration, which is
+can be seen in my Emacs configuration, which is hosted on Github

 ** Sending Emails